 Just by telling someone that something is true, it came true.
 The placebo effect.

-To demonstrate how powerful mindset and placebo is, Professor Langor also conducted a placebo experiment where she recruited a number of healthy test subjects only to give them the mission of getting sick.
-They watched videos of people coughing and sneezing, tissues were handed out.
+To demonstrate how powerful mindset and placebo are, Professor Langor also conducted a placebo experiment where she recruited a number of healthy test subjects only to give them the mission of getting sick.
+They watched videos of people coughing and sneezing, and tissues were handed out.
 40% of the group reported cold symptoms following the experiment got sick while 10% of the control group didn’t.
 Further analysis showed high levels of IgA antibodies from a saliva test that proves an elevated immune system response.

 Don’t worry about the destination.
 Focus on the journey.